- Coveo for Sitecore Hive Framework

 Styling the Search Experience

-Improving the search experience can be accomplished by modifying information that a search interface returns and enhancing the way that information is presented.
+Improving the search experience can be done by modifying information that a search interface returns and enhancing the way that information is presented.

 Your initial functional search interface might well make use of the